parijatmishra/learn/python/webapp-userreg-flask-mysql/README.md

 # simple-python-app

-A simple Flask based web application.
+A simple Flask based web application that does user registrations, sends emails, and stores data in a SQL database (supports SQLite or MySQL).

 ## Dependencies

-The application requires this other software:
+The application requires this other software to run in production mode and run integration tests:

  - MySQL